openvinotoolkit/openvino/src/common/snippets/docs/mha_optimization_guide.md

 ### CPU Plugin Callback for MHA Tokenization

-The tokenization can be regulated via callback.
-In CPU plugin, the callback prevents tokenization in certain cases, which can be categorized into two types:
+The tokenization pass can be adjusted via callback.
+In CPU plugin, the callback disables tokenization in certain cases, which can be categorized into two types:

 1. Pattern unsupported by Snippets CPU backend.
-2. Tokenization restrictions for performance reasons: executing MHA as separated operations may be faster in some cases.
+2. Tokenization restrictions for performance reasons: executing MHA operations one-by-one may be faster in some cases.

 The CPU plugin callback for TokenizeMHASnippets is placed in [transformation_pipeline.cpp](../../../plugins/intel_cpu/src/transformations/transformation_pipeline.cpp) file (please see the code in `MainSnippets` method).